tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

    but inefficient for generic data type or numpy arrays.
    Also, its implementation [does not always clean up the subprocesses correctly](https://github.com/pytorch/pytorch/issues/16608).

+Pytorch starts to improve on these bad assumptions (e.g., with [IterableDataset](https://github.com/pytorch/pytorch/pull/19228)).
 On the other hand, DataFlow:

 1. Is a pure iterator, not necessarily has a length or can be indexed.
 This is more generic.